Zeroing in on traffic deaths in Minnesota

 Currently, 86% of all Minnesota’s DWI prosecutions are being handled via e-charging, contributing to total annual savings of US$100,000 in a typical county.
 (Officers’ driving time savings can be anything between two to four hours per prosecution with resulting reductions in fuel costs).

-DRIVEN BY DATA In the 2013 Minnesota TZD awards, special recognition went to the Real-Time Officer Activity Reporting system, a web application designed to improve traffic safety by electronically capturing and storing information resulting from police officers stopping vehicles to investigate any potential violations.
+In the 2013 Minnesota TZD awards, special recognition went to the Real-Time Officer Activity Reporting system, a web application designed to improve traffic safety by electronically capturing and storing information resulting from police officers stopping vehicles to investigate any potential violations.
 Originating in the city of St Paul, and subsequently rolled out state-wide, it replaces a previous inefficient paper data collection process, enabling officers to spend more time enforcing the law and less on administration.
 Information that previously took hours to gather and analyse is now accessible at the click of a button.

 In the same year, the state decided that its 30-year old plus crash recording system was “fragile and brittle”, with key elements being out of sync with current needs and the results being unavailable for use within a reasonable time.
 A replacement project by the Departments of Transportation and Public Safety, using a new electronic reporting tool, is due to go live in January 2016.